Come Fly with Me (film): Production

-The movie was one of a series of MGM follow ups to Where the Boys Are.
+The film was one of a series of MGM follow ups to Where the Boys Are.
+It was based on a 1960 novel by Bernard Glemser, Girl on a Wing, though the source material was significantly shortened, with two principal characters omitted.
 Henry Levin was signed to direct in April 1962.
+Ann-Margret, originally announced among the cast members, was later dropped when her character was written out.
+Mariette Hartley was initially given the role of Bergie, but pulled out of the project following a misdiagnosis of hepatitis.
+In preparation for their roles, Hart and Tiffin took courses at New York's Grace Downs Airline School.

+Filming started in June 1962.
 The film was known in production as Champagne Flight, The Friendliest Girls in the World and Girl on a Wing.

 The film was shot in Panavision and Metrocolor during 1962 in New York City, Paris, Versailles, Vienna, and the Woerthersee with studio interiors shot at MGM British Studios in Borehamwood, England.
 The shoot took 12 weeks.

 It filmed at the same time as Follow the Boys.

 It premiered in the United States on 27 March 1963.

 Glemsser wrote a follow-up novel in 1972, titled The Super-Jet Girls.
 It was not made into a film.

 Critical reception

 Variety gave the film a mixed review, writing, "Sometimes one performance can save a picture and in Come Fly with Me it's an engaging and infectious one by Pamela Tiffin.
 The production has other things going for it like an attractive cast, slick pictorial values and smart, stylish direction by Henry Levin, but at the base of all this sheer sheen lies a frail, frivolous and featherweight storyline that, in trying to take itself too seriously, flies into dramatic air pockets and crosscurrents that threaten to send the entire aircraft into a tailspin."